Wok & Skillet

 Indonesian Fried Noodles (Mie Goreng)

-How to Cook Indonesian Mie Goreng
+How to Cook Mie Goreng

 sauce for Indonesian Mie Goreng

-If you would like to skip the step of making the crispy shallots at home, you can find it at most Asian supermarkets or online.
+If you’d rather skip this step, you can find crispy shallots at most Asian supermarkets or online.

 Would you like to save this?